xiaohuiwang000/xiaohuiwang000.github.io/_pages/about.md

 <span style="color:blue;">If you are interested in connecting, collaborating, or discussing ideas, feel free to reach out to me via email.
 I am also seeking a Ph.D. position for Fall 2026.
 You can access my CV [here](https://drive.google.com/file/d/1iVkl7Sylw97Vx21W7WbjYvrvfqbIzPyS/view?usp=drive_link).</span>

 # 🔥 News
+- *2025.03*: &nbsp;🎉🎉 I have been accepted into the 2025 Summer Research Internship Programme in School of CDS at HKU.
 - *2025.03*: &nbsp;🎉🎉 My first paper has been released on [arxiv](https://arxiv.org/pdf/2503.06676)！

 # 🎖 Honors and Awards